DalekBaldwin/check-it/README.md

 ### Mapped Generators

-A mapped generator applies a transformation function to its subgenerators.
+A mapped generator applies a transformation function to the outputs of its subgenerators.
 This is a mapping in the mathematical sense, not the Lispy one; it does not map the function repeatedly to each element of a list.
 The transformation function should not mutate its arguments.

 ```lisp
 (let ((*size* 100)